ThantSinTun009/Named-entity-recognition-BERT/README.md

-# Understanding: Named Entity Recoginition with BERT Transformer
+# Named Entity Recoginition with BERT Transformer

 This project implements a Named Entity Recognition (NER) system using a fine-tuned BERT model on the WikiAnn dataset.